Welcome to today's edition of the Rush 24-7 podcast.

 And the New York Times did a story on them back on January 6th.

-So it appears legit in this instance, but I know that there are a lot of people who think, nah no, there's too much of this going on.
+But I know that there are a lot of people who think, no, no, there's too much of this going on.

-Now the violence at Trump rallies, here again, you know, I watch coverage of this, and I watched media people wring their hands and other people and furrowed brows and get panned expressions on their faces, and lament what's happening to our culture, the coarseness and the incivility and so forth.
+And I watch media people wring their hands and other people and whine and furrowed brows and get pained expressions on their faces and lament what's happening to our culture.

-In other cases, they accuse him of encouraging it, such as a protester will erupt at a Trump rally and Trump will see it, throw the guy out.
+Such as a protester will erupt at a Trump rally and Trump will see it.

 And then a couple days ago, a Trump protester was actually punched in the face by an elderly Trump supporter.

-And so last night, after the debate, much of the analysis Focused on how horrible this is and why is it happening?
+And so last night, after the debate, much of the analysis focused on how horrible this is and why is it happening.

-And nobody, I mean, some people got close to getting it right, but nobody I thought zeroed in on it.
+And nobody, I mean, some people got close to getting it right.

-And I it's it's another example, I think.
+And it's another example, I think.

-I don't want to make too big a deal of this, but with all these people trying to understand what's going on with Trump, it isn't that hard if you would just listen.
+But with all these people trying to understand what's going on with Trump, it isn't that hard if you would just listen.

 And I, in explaining this, do not misunderstand.

-I am not attempting to validate or to justify it.
+I am not attempting to validate or to justify it, but there are so many people that seem curious and don't understand it.

 The first thing to say about this is the left thinks they own the public protest.

-Whenever there are right wingers that protest anywhere or anything at Democrat or left wing events, they are not held up as role models.
+Whenever there are right-wingers that protest anywhere or anything at Democrat or left-wing events, they are not held up as role models.

 They are not admired.